Loosely coupled Microservices in PHP

 If you want ask question or have a discussion about

-Messaging in general, join official Gitter Channel.
+Messaging in general, join official Community Channel.
 Let's build community around Messaging in PHP together and push our language even further :)